By Helen Stone

 2. Trick the eye

 Geometric tiles can shake up perceptions of a small space.
 Here they unfold like a long carpet, leading the eye up to the skylight and beyond.
-It’s a great trick to use in a narrow space and brings some personality to the scheme.
+It’s a great trick to use when you lay bathroom floor tiles in a narrow space, as it brings some personality to the scheme.

 These Parisian Café Tri Rosa tiles are porcelain, designed to replicate old encaustic cement tiles.